phitaylr/trojancs.org/content/students/william/Analog Circuits.md

 ![image](../images/Parallel Circuit.png)

 For a parallel circuit, when the LED is removed, the circuit is not broken because it is still connected to the other LEDs, thus retaining the property of a complete circuit.
+For the example below, both (+) end of the LEDs are connected to the power source through column 10, and both (-) ends are connected on column 9, making it a completed circuit.

 ![image](../images/Parallel Circuit2.png)